Can a pair of standalone speakers sound great? Sure. But is adding a subwoofer to your home theater system worth it? Yes, almost certainly.

 The Best Powerful Yet Compact Subwoofer – The Definitive Technology ProSub800

 The ProSub 800, thanks to its less common sealed design with a passive bottom firing radiator, packs a hard to believe 300 W of continous power and 20 Hz response floor.
 It’s an older product, yet remains, by quite a margin, the best and most powerful compact 8″ driver sub.

-A concluding note: Prices fluctuate a lot in the audio world, and the “best” choice will often simply come down to the best deal at the time – the Amazon best seller list is a great way to find these deals, and if you find one of these at the top (and they often are) then it’s a pretty surefire bet that you’ve got a winner.
+A concluding note: Prices fluctuate a lot in the audio world, and the “best” choice will often simply come down to the best deal at the time – the Amazon best seller list (affiliate link) is a great way to find these deals, and if you find one of these at the top (and they often are) then it’s a pretty surefire bet that you’ve got a winner.